schwartz-ccom/InfoServer/README.md

 # InfoServer
-A way of managing computers on the tier 1 side
+A way of managing computers on the tier 1 side, as well as reducing the amount of steps I have to take during the day.

 ## What does it do?
 A lot, but mainly: